akshit7165/akshit7165/README.md

 ## Objective :dart:

-Dynamic and results-driven Cloud Engineer with a proven track record of designing, deploying, and optimizing cloud infrastructure on AWS and Azure platforms.
-Leveraging nearly 2 years of experience, I excel at implementing Infrastructure as Code (IaC) and DevOps methodologies to drive cost savings and enhance operational efficiency.
-With a strong skill set in automation, scripting, and containerization technologies, I deliver scalable and secure cloud solutions that propel business growth.
+A dynamic and innovative Software Engineer specializing in cloud computing and infrastructure automation.
+With a proven track record in leading migration projects, enhancing security protocols, and optimizing system performance, I excel in streamlining workflows and fostering collaboration across teams.
+Committed to staying at the forefront of technology, I aim to deliver cutting-edge solutions, drive business growth, and make a significant impact in dynamic and collaborative environments

 ---